pneisen/.plan/README.md

     * "Only the mediocre are always at their best." -- Jean Giraudoux
     * "Eventually, I decided that thinking was not getting me very far and it was time to try building." -- Rob Pike
     * "Share your knowledge.
 It’s a way to achieve immortality." -- Dalai Lama
+  * The *reload* abbreviation isn't going to work.
+Forgot that reload is an upstart command. #todo